ctgarma/employee-roster/README.md

 run NPM install to intall the libraries.

-run NPM run to run the application.
+run NPM start run to run the application.

 run NPM test to run the Test Suite.